 Crandall Public Library provides resources, services and programs necessary to meet the informational, educational, cultural and entertainment needs of the public to enhance individual and community life.
 In addition to the many resources provided by libraries, Crandall offers special events for children, a gallery, film series, and more.
 The Folklife, History & Cultural Programs celebrate living and historical cultural heritage of the upper Hudson Valley and Adirondacks of upstate New York.

 Crystal Paul is an Art Teacher and practicing artist living in Whitehall with her husband and twin boys.
 She creates two and three dimensional art using many mediums including but not limited to colored pencil, pen and ink, acrylics and oils, fabric, wood and metal.
 Animals, including pet portraits, are a favorite subject for the artist.
-Currently, Crystal is working on a series of artworks where food is the subject matter.
+Crystal has been exploring the art of Zentangle, an art form that uses ink and repetitive pattern in a small format.

 Daniel Way, MD